 Two that have worked fairly well for me are YouTube Playlist Converter and YouTube-to-Mp3.
 Be warned though that the latter service pops up some adverts with some rather NSFW images such as well-endowed bikini models!
 Quite honestly, I would stick with YouTube-DL.

 There are SO many websites out there that will help you download YouTube videos.
 However, I rely on a desktop app called Freemake, which works beautifully.
 The only problem is that it only works on Windows computers.

 After installing it, open it up and you will see the main interface –

 I have conversion options to AVI, MP4, and MP3.
-But there are a huge number more formats available.
+But there are a huge number of new video formats available.
 You can simply hide the ones you don’t want for a cleaner interface.

 Now copy the URL of the YouTube video you want to download to the Windows clipboard.
 Then on Freemake, click “Paste URL”, and the YouTube video will immediately show.

 Choose your desired format at the bottom. it will then ask you to confirm the download location on your computer.
 Then click the button to start the conversion process (which is normally quite fast).

 For Vimeo, if the video uploader has allowed it, there will be a download button under the video.